-In this travel guide we’ll cover the best things to do in Sydney, how to get around, nearby day trips out of the city and where to eat, stay and play.
-Australia’s oldest city is built on the harbour offering wonderful views, a fascinating history and a thriving foodie culture.
+In this travel guide, we’ll cover the best things to do in Sydney, how to get around, nearby day trips out of the city and where to eat, stay and play.
+Australia’s oldest city is built on the harbour offering wonderful views, fascinating history and thriving foodie culture.
 There are options here to suit everyone.

 Sydney is Australia’s largest city and the capital of New South Wales.
 It was settled in 1788 when the convict ships started arriving from England and you will see remnants of the history from this era as you walk around.
 Today it’s a beautiful and thriving metropolitan harbour city, a popular destination for both international and Australian travellers.

 For first time visitors to Australia, it makes up part of the popular ‘golden triangle’ route, arriving and departing from Sydney with a few days in the desert at Uluru in the Red Centre and a reef and rain forest experience in Tropical North Queensland.

 It’s an ideal starting point for your Aussie adventure with beautiful nearby beaches, mountains and wine country or plan a short a city break.
 There’s no shortage of fun things to do and great places to eat!

 Table of Contents

 - Getting around in Sydney

 1. Circular Quay

 A destination that all first-time visitors to the city will want to see is Circular Quay.
 This entertainment precinct houses the iconic Sydney Opera House, the cruise ship port and is the main terminal for Sydney’s active ferry network.
 There is a huge range of restaurants, bars and cafes around the harbour, many with exceptional and well-deserved reputations for great food.

 Circular Quay is a great place to wander around by day or night and during the citys many festivals and events it’s a hub of activity.